Skip to content Skip to footer

 Some patients also feel more comfortable with the sheer number of reviews and public information available about large London clinics that have been operating for decades.
 The volume of documented patient outcomes can make it easier to research a provider.

-Both Ireland and the UK have regulatory frameworks that govern cosmetic surgery, though they work differently and have each undergone significant reform in recent years.
+Both Ireland and the UK have regulatory frameworks that govern cosmetic surgery.
+However, they operate in different ways and have undergone significant reform in recent years.

-In the UK, private cosmetic surgery clinics are regulated by the Care Quality Commission (CQC) in England, with equivalent bodies in Scotland, Wales, and Northern Ireland.
-Surgeons must be registered with the General Medical Council (GMC), and the GMC specialist register indicates whether a surgeon holds a relevant specialty qualification.
+In the UK, the Care Quality Commission (CQC) regulates private cosmetic surgery clinics in England, with equivalent bodies in Scotland, Wales, and Northern Ireland.
+Surgeons must be registered with the General Medical Council (GMC), which also maintains a specialist register for verification.

-The single most important thing you can do, wherever you are considering having surgery, is to verify that your surgeon holds specialist registration in a relevant field and to ask directly about their specific experience with the procedure you are considering.
+For this reason, the most important step is always the same.
+Check that your surgeon holds specialist registration in a relevant field.
+You should also ask directly about their experience with the specific procedure you are considering.

 A Practical Comparison